White Florida woman says she fatally shot Black neighbor amid fear for her own life - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “She set out to cause harm.
 She set out to kill.
 That’s exactly what she did,” said Owens’ mother, Pamela Dias.
 “She has no regard for any form of human life.
 Certainly, not my family.”

 An all-white, six-person jury with two alternates was seated Monday to hear the evidence, according to the Marion County court clerk.
-The trial is expected to last all week.
+Prosecutors rested their case Wednesday afternoon, and court was recessed for the day after defense lawyers called one brief witness.
+The trial resumes Thursday with more defense witnesses.

 In a recorded interview with Marion County detectives the day of the shooting, Lorincz insisted repeatedly she was in fear for her life as Owens — who weighed about 290 pounds (130 kilograms), according to an autopsy — pounded on her door and yelled at her.
 The confrontation happened after Lorincz allegedly threw skates and an umbrella at Owens’ children as they played outside.
 Lorincz denied throwing anything at the kids.